 The wind picked up speed, gathering water and wind until it formed a swirling cloud of red and purple.
 It was through this portal that the first embarked on a westward journey to towards understanding.

-The first traveled thirty-two years.
+She traveled thirty-two years.
 Met with harsh temperatures, strange constellations, and harmonious discord, she also saw brilliant seas, shimmering fields, and graceful bounding creatures along her path.
-Traveling without compass, the first saw the way through intuition, a sparkling stream of sand particles swirling ahead like an airborne stream.
-Each night sky grew darker, each morning sun shined brighter, and each day, the creatures sang louder until the stream faded gently into the wind.
+Traveling without compass, the first saw the way through intuition, a sparkling stream of white sand particles swirling ahead like an airborne stream.
+Each night sky grew darker, each morning sun shined brighter, and each day, the creatures sang louder until the stream faded gently into the skies.
 This was the day she arrived at the shining emerald tree.

 All went silent as the nearby stream slowed to a steady rhythm, hinting of abundance.
-The sun settled into the dip between the mountains, but not before setting the tree ablaze into a dazzling display of blinding green jewels before fading into a blend of honey and cinnamon-toned arms and legs.
-The first approached with reverence, running her fingers along the smooth cracks and crevices, tracing the map of the history of the tree until she found the hand.
+The sun settled into a dip between the hills, but not before setting the tree ablaze.
+The blazing leaves gave way to a dazzling display of blinding green jewels before fading into a blend of honey and cinnamon-toned arms and legs.
+The tree simmered quietly, radiating and buzzing with energy offered by the setting sun.
+The first approached with reverence, running her fingers along the smooth cracks and crevices, tracing the history of the tree until she found its hand.
 Gnarled and long with age and memory, she followed the hand with her eyes, realizing it was a compass.
 As the ground quivered in a low rumble, the first peered into the distance, waiting patiently until the hand delivered its message and revealed the answer.
-Black particles of obsidian swept across the earth and skies from all directions, as a dark cloud began to materialize in the distance.
-Morphing the cloud into a hill, hill into a mountain, the obsidian took shape as a glassy, temple-like palace- mountainous, powerful, and dark as the night.
-As the dust settled, a smooth path of glass formed a walkway stretching from the curved palace door to the feet of the first.
+Black particles of obsidian swept across the earth and skies from all directions, assembling into a dark mound before her.
+Growing from mound to hill into a mountain, the obsidian took its final shape as a glassy, temple-like palace- mountainous, powerful, and dark as the night.
+As the dust settled, a smooth path of black glass formed a walkway stretching from the curved palace door to the feet of the first.